robgibbons/unchained/README.md

 ```
 ### Helper methods (Generators)

 You might have noticed a few helper methods in urls.js above, attached to the view object.
 The methods **view.auth**, **view.render** and **view.redirect** are actually reusable view generators, or helpers, which take in arguments and return customized views.
-The /about and /profile view definitions above are functionally equivalent to **view.auth**.
+The '/about/' and '/profile/' view expressions above are functionally equivalent to **view.auth**.

 Generator methods can leverage middleware, models, and can be defined just like normal modules.
 You can create them inside **/views**, **/models** and **/middleware**, but I recommend storing helpers together in the **index.js** of their respective folders.
 You can build up a collection of reusable helpers, avoiding further need to create explicit modules for everything (I've included a few helpers in my example).